top of page

 The Local Challenge

-Nashville has the most diverse school system in the state, drawing refugees from as far as Democratic Republic of Congo, Somalia, Kurdistan, Syria, and Nepal.
-Nearly 58,000 refugees have found a home in the city's South Side, where they also attend school.
+Nashville has the most diverse school system in the state, drawing refugees from Afghanistan, Democratic Republic of Congo, Venezuela, Kurdistan, Syria, and Nepal among many other countries.
+Over 65,000 refugees have found a home in Nashville- with the majority living in the city's South Side, where they also attend school.
 While the refugee numbers increase year to year, academic performance is not improving.
 In Tennessee’s 2016 State Test, immigrant and refugee students scored well below their peers.

 5%